JudeAlquiza/twitter-sample-stream/README.md

 For security purposes, we store these information to secrets manager so that we don't include them in the source control.

+### Notes
+Twitter Stream Listener uses [tweetinvi](https://github.com/linvi/tweetinvi) to listen the sample stream API endpoint, and it also takes care of the rate limit handling.

 ## Event Hub
 ### Azure Cloud Configuration
 Event hub namespace is setup in Azure called `tweet-stream`, and two event hub is added under this namespace, `tweet-received` and `hash-tag-received`